Congruent Solutions to Zeno's Paradoxes

 Background:

 Around 2,400 years ago a Greek philosopher (Zeno of Elea) questioned how anything or anyone moves around.
 Theoretically, for anyone to lift a finger, bat an eyelid, or even to fall down requires we move through a seamless but endless (never-ending) progression of ever-so-small little movements.
-He highlighted how there appeared to be a mismatch between our theories about life and our simple, everyday practical experiences.
+He highlighted how there appeared to be a mismatch between our theories (of moving through endless physical steps) and our simple, everyday practical experiences.

-A great chasm has developed in the understanding and thinking of the great majority.
-Other articles in this section at this website go into greater detail as to the nature and cause of that blindspot in the pysche of people.
+Other articles in this section at this website go into greater detail as to the nature and cause of that disconnect in the psyche of people.
 Ironically1 it is scientists who are now failing to apply the scientific method in response to the evidence of quantum physics.

 Are space and time infinitely divisible?*